 US government debt is typically seen as some of the safest debt on the market and it receives top ratings from credit rating agencies, which means that the government is able to keep interest rates relatively low.

-As of 2022, the government spends just under $400 billion each year paying interest on its debts.
-Put another way, 1.6% of the country’s GDP goes toward debt service.
+In 2022, the government spent $476 billion paying interest on its debts.
+Put another way, 2% of the country’s GDP went toward debt service.

-In part due to rising interest rates, the Congressional Budget Office projects interest costs to rise to $1.2 trillion by 2032.
+In part due to rising interest rates, the Congressional Budget Office projects interest costs to rise to $1.1 trillion, or 3.2% of GDP, by 2029.

 Is the US National Debt a Problem?